vmware-archive/hillview/docs/userManual.md

 ### Combining two views

+Any view represents logically a subset of rows from an original table.
+Two different views can be combined by performing a set operation between the rows that they represent.
+This done using the "Combine" menu, which is present in almost all views.

 ![Combining two views](combine-menu.png)

-*TODO*
+The operations are as follows:

+* Select current: this selects the current view for a subsequent combining operation.

+* Union: combines the previously-selected view with the current one by keeping all rows that appear in either view.

+* Intersection: combines the previously-selected view with the current one by keeping only the rows that appear in both views.

+* Exclude: combines the previously-selected view the current one by excluding from the current view all the rows from the previous one.

+* Replace: replaces the data in the current view with the data from the previously-selected one.

 ### LAMP projection

+(This is an experimental feature, which currently is be too slow to apply to large datasets.)
 This is another method to project a high-dimensional space to a low-dimensional space, called local affine multidimensional projection.
 This is based on the paper [Local Affine Multidimensional Projection](http://ieeexplore.ieee.org/document/6065024/) from IEEE Transactions on Visualization and Computer Graphics, vol 17, issue 12, Dec 2011, by Paulo Joia, Danilo Coimbra, Jose A Cuminato, Fernando V